 Yes.
 Not uncomfortably warm in the Winter/Spring/Fall (around 70°-75°), but in the Summer, it can get very warm as our furnace and equipment are running ... think 80°+.
 We do have central air conditioning flowing with super fans, however, the glass temperature can overpower and it does create a toasty environment.
 Please bring your own water.

 Do you take reservations?

 You asked, we listened!
-We will be offering online reservations Spring 2017!
+We will be offering online reservations Summer 2017!
 Stay tuned for that launch!

 What is the protocol for Walk-In activities?

 All Walk-In Activities are on a first come-first serve basis.
 We do not accept reservations for Walk-Ins.
 We take our last 2 project sign ups 30 minutes before the end of Walk-In hours or before if we fill up early.
 It is best to check our Hot Shop hours before visiting especially if you are driving from a far distance and have a group.
 We cannot hold your space in advance.
 If you are interested in booking a private party or event, please contact us directly as different rules apply in that scenario.

 What is the max capacity for Group Visits to the Hot Shop?

 For groups visiting Hot Sand to make work or see a demonstration, our cap for visitors at one time is 20 people.
 More than that increases the risk of breakage in the gallery and safety hazard for people focusing on blowing glass.
 If you would like to visit with more people than that, you may break up into groups to be rotated through or schedule visits on multiple days.